|

 (a) Every person desiring to practice

-optometry in this state shall be 19 years of age, or over, a legal
+optometry in this state shall be 19 years of age, or over, a citizen of the United

-resident of the United States, and of good moral character.
+the federal government, and of good moral character.
 The person

 shall have a preliminary education of at least four years of high school